City Developments Limited

 City Developments Limited (CDL), sometimes also known as CityDev, is a Singaporean multinational real estate operating organisation.
 Founded in 1963, CDL first developed projects in Johor Bahru, Malaysia, as well as in Singapore.
-Due to geo-political changes, CDL was making a loss before being controlled by Hong Leong Bank via shares acquisition in 1969.
-Since then, CDL has developed many types of properties from shopping malls to integrated developments.
+However, due to the racial and political situation in Singapore and Malaysia, CDL was forced to sell its properties in Johor Bahru and consolidate itself into the Singapore market.
+CDL came under the control of Hong Leong Bank via shares acquisition in 1969.
+Since then, CDL has developed numerous types of properties from shopping malls to integrated developments.

 CDL is currently headquartered in Republic Plaza, Singapore.
 Kwek Leng Beng is its current chairman and Sherman Kwek, Kwek Leng Beng's son, is its current chief executive officer.
+CDL also owns many subsidiaries, including Millennium & Copthorne Hotels.

 History

+Early years

 City Developments Limited was founded on 7 September 1963 as a property company, initially starting with eight employees in Amber Mansions on Orchard Road.
 The company subsequently listed on the Malayan Stock Exchange (present-day Singapore Exchange) in November of the same year.

 When the company first started, it built its first project in Johor Bahru, Malaysia; a 200-unit bungalow development called Fresh Breezes, which was completed in 1965.
 With Fresh Breezes, CDL introduced the concept of a "show house" as a sales technique, which was "believed to be unique in Asia".
 It allows prospective buyers to preview how a property looks like before buying the property.
 It built its second project in Johor Bahru called Marine Vista, a project that has expansive views of the Straits of Johor.
 CDL built its first Singapore project called City Towers in Bukit Timah, which was completed in 1966.
 This was said to be Singapore's first high-rise project.
 It also built Singapore's first condominium concept project, Clementi Park, in the same year.